pmndrs/xr/docs/API/plane.useXRPlanes.md

 > **useXRPlanes**(`semanticLabel?`): readonly `XRPlane`[]

-hook for getting all dected planes with the provided semantic label
+Hook for getting all dected planes with the provided semantic label

 ## Parameters